-The owner must notify the PHA in writing (mail, fax, or e-mail) within five business days of learning about any vacancy or expected vacancy.
+The owner must notify the PHA in writing (mail, fax, or email) within five business days of learning about any vacancy or expected vacancy.

-The PHA will make every reasonable effort to refer families to the owner within 5 business days of receiving such notice from the owner.
-Should multi vacancies exist PHA will assign multiple referrals to owner to assist with those vacancies.
+The PHA will make every reasonable effort to refer families to the owner within 10 business days of receiving such notice from the owner.